-Overall, Vietnam is a very interesting country to visit, however, the complex local phonetic and little spoken English brings some obstacles to get off the touristic route and get to know it truly.
+Vietnam is a fascinating country to visit.
+The country’s complex phonetics and limited English can make it challenging to get off the tourist path and really get to know it.

-Now, if you ask for advice, I encourage you to go over these challenges and immerse yourself in the Vietnamese culinary.
-During my trip, the more I interacted with local people, the more authentic my experiences became, which contributed greatly to understanding the culture and essence of Vietnamese cuisine.
+I encourage you to go over these challenges and immerse yourself in Vietnamese cuisine.
+The more you interact with local people, the more authentic your experiences become, and you will be able to understand more about Vietnamese foods and culture.

-I hope that this guide with typical Vietnamese dishes will help you to learn more about the flavours of Vietnamese food, which goes far beyond spring rolls and exotic dishes.
+This guide with traditional Vietnamese dishes will help you learn more about Vietnamese foods and flavors, which go far beyond spring rolls.

 1. Bún chả

 Bún Chả is thin rice noodles (Bún) with grilled pork (Chả) served in a surprisingly refreshing broth, a mix of vinegar, water, fish sauce, sugar and carrot slices with green papaya.
 The dish comes with a basket containing several leaves and herbs, lettuce, mint, and shiso.

-Bún Chả was one of the best Vietnamese dishes I tried in Hanoi and exemplifies Vietnamese cuisine very well: noodles, broths, leaves and herbs.
-A balance of flavours and textures served in a way that you assemble and eat as you wish.
+Bún Chả represents Vietnamese cuisine very well: noodles, broths, leaves, and herbs.
+A balance of flavors and textures served in a way that you assemble and eat as you wish.

-Phở is the most famous of Vietnam’s many noodle soups.
+Phở is one of Vietnam’s most famous noodle soups.
 From a linguistic point of view, Phở refers to the long, flat rice noodle.
-In its main preparation Phở is served in an aromatic broth with pieces of meat and fresh herbs.
-This Vietnamese dish is so famous that when someone says Phở, the association with this noodle soup is immediate.
+It is so famous that anyone who says Pho immediately associates it with this noodle soup.
+In its main preparation, Phở is served in an aromatic broth with pieces of meat and fresh herbs.

-A cheap meal and easy to find through the streets of Vietnam.
-It is commonly eaten at breakfast, however, it fits well any time of day.
-There are several versions with different meats, seasonings and preparation techniques.
-The secret is in the broth, a slow cooking stew with bone-in meats.
+It is relatively cheap and easy to find through the streets of Hanoi.
+It goes well any time of day but is commonly eaten at breakfast.
+There are several versions with different meats, seasonings, and preparation techniques.
+The secret of this Vietnamese dish is in the broth, a slow-cooking stew with bone, meats, and spices.

 3. Bánh xèo